 Laminate flooring needs a membrane material that can retain heat, reduce noise and manage moisture effectively.
-For this floor material we recommend either thicker 5mm Sonic Classic Commercial or thinner Combat Plus 3mm, depending on the space available.
+For this floor material we recommend either thicker 5mm Super Gold or thinner Combat Plus 3mm, depending on the space available.
 Both types are high quality and feature in-built damp-proof membranes (DPM) to block moisture and vapour.

 What is the best underlay for a luxury vinyl tile (LVT) floor?